-- 3 What exempt status means - 3.1 Once exempt, an EFM or EPT is not normally regarded as acting in concert with the client of the group's corporate finance department that is involved in an offer and hence the implications of concert party status under the Codes do not apply.
-A similar regime operates in London. - 3.2 It is important to note that the benefits of exempt status only apply where the sole reason for the connection with an offeror or offeree company is that the EFM or EPT is in the same group as the corporate finance team that is advising the offeror or offeree company (see Note 2 to the definitions of EFM and EPT).
-In other words an EFM or EPT may not benefit from its exempt
+- What exempt status means - 3.1 Once exempt, an EFM or EPT is not normally regarded as acting in concert with the client of the group's corporate finance department that is involved in an offer and hence the implications of concert party status under the Codes do not apply.
+A similar regime operates in London. - 3.2 It is important to note that the benefits of exempt

-- 3.5 For the avoidance of doubt an EFM or an EPT must make full and proper disclosure of its dealings in relevant securities in compliance with Rule 22 (see paragraphs 4 and 6 below). - 4 Practical guidance on Code implications and disclosure requirements for EFMs - 4.1 Although an EFM who is connected to an offer is not regarded as acting in concert with the corporate finance client of its group it is nevertheless required to make disclosure of its dealings in relevant securities during an offer period. - 4.2 Is an EFM s disclosure public or private?
+- 3.5 For the avoidance of doubt an EFM or an EPT must make full and proper disclosure of its dealings in relevant securities in compliance with Rule 22 (see paragraphs 4 and 6 below). - 4 Practical guidance on Code implications and disclosure requirements for EFMs - 4.1 Although an EFM who is connected to an offer is not regarded as acting in concert with the corporate finance client of its group it is nevertheless required to make disclosure of its dealisessuin2 Te06x4nt securities during an offer period. - 4.2 Is an EFM s disclosure public or private?

-The question of whether an EFM's disclosure of its dealings during an offer period are public or private is
+The question of whether an EFM's disclosure of its dealings during an offer period are public or private is determined by whether or not the EFM is an "associate" under class (6) of the definition of associate under the Codes as described below: